ecatmur/stacktrace-from-exception/paper.md

 *cooperation by* or *modification of* throwing code.
 That paper acknowledges that the cost of taking a stacktrace on *every* exception throw would be prohibitive and proposes a mechanism to disable it via a standard library routine `std::this_thread::set_capture_stacktraces_at_throw` that will set a thread-local flag.

-We argue that this mechanism still imposes a runtime cost and would not achieve the aims of the paper for the proposed facility; we propose an alternative interface that leaves implementers the freedom to choose lower-cost implementation strategies, and demonstrate how those strategies can be implemented.
+We argue that this mechanism still imposes an unavoidable overhead and would not achieve the aims of the paper for the proposed facility; we propose an alternative interface that leaves implementers the freedom to choose lower-cost implementation strategies, and demonstrate how those strategies can be implemented.

-### Runtime cost
+### Constant overhead

-Accessing a thread-local variable has a cost in instructions and memory access; at present this could be argued to be lost in the "noise" of the existing exception handling machinery, particularly as this currently involves memory allocation, but in future if the **Zero-overhead deterministic exceptions: Throwing values** [[p0709]] proposal is adopted this will become relatively more significant.
+Accessing a thread-local variable (to check the flag on throwing) has a cost in instructions and memory access, even if the facility is not used; at present this could be argued to be lost in the "noise" of the existing exception handling machinery, particularly as this currently involves memory allocation, but in future if the **Zero-overhead deterministic exceptions: Throwing values** [[p0709]] proposal is adopted this will become relatively more significant.

-### Old third-party libraries

-Under the proposed mechanism, throw sites would need recompilation and/or relinking to participate in the facility.
-It is entirely possible that third-party library code is shipped with its own implementations of the exception-raising mechanism, such that it would not participate in the facility until such time as the vendor recompiles and relinks the library, which may not come for years or even decades.

-### Conflicting requirements
+### Internally handled exceptions

+When an exception is thrown and handled internally by a (possibly third-party) library, under the proposed mechanism the cost of taking a stacktrace will be incurred even if the internal handler does not access it.

 Third-party library vendors who use exceptions for control flow may be expected to view the proposed facility negatively; if user code enables it via the proposed mechanism the cost will be considerable even for exceptions that are caught and handled successfully entirely within the third-party library.
 Thus they are likely to disable the facility at
 API entry points, both negating the point of the facility for any exceptions that *do* leak out of the third-party library, and interfering with user code that expects it to remain enabled.

+### Old third-party libraries

+Under the proposed mechanism, code would need recompilation and/or relinking to participate in the facility, since the action to check the flag and take a stacktrace occurs at the throw site.
+It is not unusual that third-party library code is shipped with its own implementations of the exception-raising mechanism, such that it would not participate in the facility until such time as the vendor recompiles and relinks the library, which may not occur for some time.

 ## Alternatives